miketui/middle/OEBPS/chapters_src/15-Chapter-VI-Mastering-the-Business-of-Hairstyling_final.md

 c) To determine which clients to prioritize over others
 d) To track client loyalty and reward frequent visitors

-**Answer:** b) To tailor your communication, services, and marketing to their specific needs

 ### Question 4
 Which of the following is an example of leveraging social media for your hairstyling business?